If you're due to visit a police premises for recruitment activity, please check our latest COVID-19 guidance.

 I have experienced some personally emotive calls and have felt the effect of them, even after only being here for 4 months, but if anything, it only motivates me to be the best I can be.

 I love my role as a call handler, it’s very reassuring to know that I am able to help the public in their times of need

-My name is Jabeen and I have been an employee for Kent police within the FCR for almost a year.
-I can say without a doubt that applying for this role has been the best decision and career move I have made.
-Prior to this I was working as a team leader in a care home for almost 20 years before being made redundant, and then as a medical receptionist in a local GP surgery deciding I needed to challenge myself more and applied for this role.
+My name is Jabeen and I have been an employee of Kent Police for 2 years and 4 months.
+I can say without a doubt that applying for this role has been best decision and career move I have made.
+Prior to this, I was working as a team leader for almost 20 years and then as a medical receptionist in a local doctors surgery.
+I felt the need to challenge myself more so decided to apply for this role.
 I found the application process straightforward and was delighted to be accepted.

 Jabeen Khattak – Call handler

 Now trained in both Dispatcher and Call handler, I am soon to get my level 5 after 1 year and 3 months at Kent Police